 - 22. Where a student notifies the office or person that is responsible for administering a panel hearing in advance of the panel hearing that they will not be able to attend the hearing, and that there are valid reasons, plus supporting evidence, to explain their non-attendance, the office or person responsible for administering the panel hearing will endeavour to reschedule the panel hearing.
 If there are no valid reasons for the student's non-attendance the panel hearing will proceed in the student's absence. - 23.
 Where a student has not notified the office or person that is responsible for administering a panel hearing that they will not attend the panel hearing and does not attend the panel hearing, it may proceed in the student's absence. - 24.
-Exceptionally, where a student can show good reasons with supporting evidence why they are unable to attend a scheduled panel hearing, they may request the University, through the body administering the relevant panel procedure, to be represented by a friend, so that the hearing can be held in a timely manner.
+Exceptionally, where a student can demonstrate rationale reasonable in all of the circumstances ("good reasons") with supporting evidence why they are unable to attend a scheduled panel hearing, they may request the University, through the body administering the relevant panel procedure, to be represented by a friend, so that the hearing can be held in a timely manner.